humhub/humhub/protected/humhub/docs/guide/admin/installation-configuration.md

 > NOTE: Before going to production, see also the [Security Chapter](security.md)

 E-Mails
 -------

-Depending on your environment you are using, you may want to specify a local or remote SMTP Server.
+Depending on your hosting environment, you may want to specify a local or remote SMTP Server.
 The mail-server settings can be configured under `Administration -> Mailing -> Server Settings`.

 By default, the [PHP Mail Transport](http://php.net/manual/en/mail.setup.php) is used.

+Perhaps, you should consider a dedicated SMTP service, like SendGrid, Postmark, Amazon SES or Mailgun.

 CronJobs and Asynchronous Job Processing (v1.3+)